-To be Implemented Issue Identified Recommended Action - Agreed By: Comments Red, Amber Green Officer Date RESOURCES The nominated supervisor Part There is already a formal review should ensure and evidence IAC Ongoing process in place.
-A standard file review σ Supervision that active supervision is Manager/ form is completed at the end of an 'age Supervision of an internal audit maintained and documented Senior audit that records any Ð assignment is not always throughout the assignment Auditors queries/issues/further work required 7 evidenced within internal audit process through recording that are outstanding.
+To be Implemented Issue Identified Recommended Action - Agreed В sy: Comments Red, Amber Green Officer Date RESOURCES The nominated supervisor Part There is already a formal review should ensure and evidence IAC Ongoing process in place.
+A standard file review ס that active supervision is Manager/ form is completed at the end of an age Supervision of an internal audit maintained and documented Senior audit that records any assignment is not always throughout the assignment Auditors queries/issues/further work required 71 evidenced within internal audit process through recording that are outstanding.
 Once these files.
 A formal file review involvement and instructions issues have been satisfactorily document is completed by a on the review form. resolved the review form is signed off supervisor following exit and the close out meeting can be held meetings or production of a draft A suggested format for with the relevant manager. report, with supervision during an diarising supervision which audit being conducted through is used within peer providers Teams are small and there is regular discussion and monthly 121 is attached as Appendix 1 dialogue amongst team members as meetings. an audit progresses.
 It is felt that recording these conversations would be time consuming and wouldn't add anything to the process.
 However, if any significant issues arise during audits then these will be documented as part of the file review.
-File review forms should be introduced at DDDC as part Y IAC Immediate Internal Audit Consortium Manager to of a standard approach.
+F 11 File review forms should be V 140 lue ue e eli e t - Internal Audit Concentium Manager to introduced at DDDC as part Υ IAC Immediate Internal Audit Consortium Manager to of a standard approach.
 Manager introduce file review forms at DDDC